HelenVe/FaceDetectionOcclusions/README.md

 To do the heatmap extraction, go to file explain_pred.py and edit it based on how many classes you want to explain.
 The implementation is based on this blogpost: https://amirpourmand.ir/posts/2023/yolov5-interpretability-gradcam/

+That means that inside your yolov5 directory, you need to make a folder named "explainer" and copy explainer.py file.
+Only then will explain_pred.py run.

 ## C) Take frames form the UMC videos, annotate and split them into 4 levels of occlusion based on the difficulty.